'Mean tweets' threaten Biden budget pick Tanden as U.S. moderates balk

 Tanden’s advocates have scoffed at concerns about her comments from her opponents, noting near-unanimous Republican backing for former President Donald Trump.

-With Collins and Romney both in the “No” column, Alaska Senator Lisa Murkowski was seen as one of the last remaining moderate Republicans who might back Tanden.
-Her office did not immediately respond to a request for comment.
+With Collins and Romney both in the “no” column, Senator Lisa Murkowski was seen as one of the last remaining moderate Republicans who might back Tanden.
+She told reporters at the Capitol late on Monday she had not spoken to the White House about the nomination and had not made up her mind.

-Reporting by Patricia Zengerle; additional reporting by Andrea Shalal and Susan Heavey; Editing by Catherine Evans and Dan Grebler
+Reporting by Patricia Zengerle; Additional reporting by Andrea Shalal and Susan Heavey; Editing by Peter Cooney and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.